veasey/bible-reader-app/NOTES.md

 There is not order to these todos

-- [x] 🐛 Search for Verse using search syntax
-  - [ ] Set state vars to reflect single verse searched and retrieved.

 - [ ] Display entire chapter (as an option)
 - [ ] Styling
 - [ ] About / Contact Page (link to this github repo)